Embedded Finite Models Beyond Restricted Quantifier Collapse

-In fact, we will show that in pseudo-finite fields we can interpret the $n^{th}$ iterated powerset over $P$, for all $n$, uniformly in the field.
+In fact, we will show that in pseudo-finite fields, and in sufficiently large finite fields, we can interpret the $n^{th}$ iterated powerset over $P$, for all $n$, uniformly in the field.
 From there it is easy to show, since we can code $k$-order logic for any $k$, that such fields cannot be $k$-RQC for any $k$.
-We will use this result to derive new lower bounds on decision procedures for pseudo-finite fields.
+We will use this result to derive new lower bounds on decision procedures for pseudo-finite fields and for finite fields.

 By a $k^{th}$-order finite set theory structure over a predicate $P$, we mean a structure with language $(P_1,\ldots,P_k,E_1,\ldots,E_k)$, with $P_1=P$, $P_i$ a unary predicate, $E_i \subset P_i \times P_{i+1}$ a binary predicate for a membership relation, such that $E_i$ satisfies extensionality and $P_{i+1}$ can be viewed as a set of subsets of $P_i$ closed under flipping membership of one element, i.e. such that: In case the interpretation of $P$ is finite, this implies that $(P_i,P_{i+1},E_i)$ is isomorphic to the membership relation on $P_i$ and the set of subsets of $P_i$.
 Interpreting such a structure is equivalent to interpreting the $k^{th}$ iterated powerset of $P$.